OlliMeeco/meecodocs/guides/credentials/credential-schema.md

 **Request**

-* ID of Credential Schema
+* Id – ID of the Credential Schema
-* version
+* Version – Version of the Credential Schema

 **Responses**

-* Schema json retrived
+Returns JSON schema for a credential schema